-A link to a pdf of the Argyll Checklist is at the bottom of this page – but please read the text first for an explanation of the species status categories.
+A link to a pdf of the Argyll Checklist (click below) – but please read the text first for an explanation of the species status categories and status codes

 - Category A: Species that have been recorded in an apparently natural state at least once since 1 January 1950.

 - Category B: Species that were recorded in an apparently natural state at least once between 1 January 1800 and 31 December 1949. but have not been recorded subsequently.

 - Category C: Species that, although introduced now derive from the resulting self-sustaining populations.

 - C1: Naturalised introduced species – species that have occurred only as a result of introduction.

 - C2: Naturalised established species – species with established populations resulting from introduction by man, but which also occur in an apparently natural state..

 - C3: Naturalised re-established species – species with populations successfully re-established by man in areas of former occurrence.